 Skip to main content

-The Dress and Grooming standards apply to all admitted full or part-time students, faculty, and staff.
+The CES Dress and Grooming Principles and Expectations apply to all admitted full or part-time students, faculty, and staff.

 CES Dress and Grooming Principles and Expectations